johnwdunn20/250Club-Web/README.md

 # TODO

-- Tab for current workout
-- Tab for finding friends
-- Tab to start challenge
-- Profile option
+- Auth - persist users in DB and ensure it's secure
+- DB model and implementation